zwets/unfasta/README.md

 * `tr -dc GC` drops from its input all characters except `G` and `C`;
 * `wc -c` counts the number of characters it reads and writes this to standard output.

 Pipelines are a simple and powerful way to process large streams of data.
-The FASTA format however is the party pooper.
-By allowing (recommending even) sequence data to be formatted in lines of 80 to 120 characters, even the seemingly obvious `cat file.fa | fgrep -q 'GAATCATCTTTA'` fails with a false negative in 10-15% of cases (at query length 12, more often when longer).
-Unfasta solves this problem by converting FASTA to unfasta (more [below](#the-unfasta-format)).
+The FASTA format is the party pooper.
+By allowing sequence data to span multiple lines, FASTA defies processing using the standard utilities.
+Even the seemingly obvious `fgrep -q 'GAATCATCTTTA' file.fa` fails,  yielding a false negative in 10-15% of cases (at query length 12, worse when longer).
+Unfasta came about from frustration over this missed opportunity.
+It solves the problem quite simply by converting FASTA to "unfasta", FASTA without the pesky line breaks.

-In principle, having `uf` and composing it with `sed`, `tr`, `wc`, etc. would beThe standard GNU Unix utilities could be sufficient,

-Unfasta won't work for everyone.
-For those who grew up with `sh` and the likes of `grep`, `sed`, and `awk`, unfasta will be second nature.
-For those used to looking at the world through a window while holding a mouse: welcome outside!
+Unfasta isn't intended as the be-all and end-all of genomic sequence processing.
+It won't work for everyone.
+It does for me because I usually work in bash and have for twenty years been using the Unix/GNU command-line tools to do "complex things in a simple way".
+Over that period I have written software in at least a dozen 'proper' programming languages, but when it comes to string processing nothing beats piping together a quick one-liner in bash.
+I put unfasta on the web because the law of large numbers dictates that there will be others like me who could benefit from it.

+If your natural preference is to work in a graphical user environment, then unfasta may be the occasion to get out of your comfort zone and discover the beauty and power that lies outside.

 ## Design principles

 ### The `unfasta` file format

 The `unfasta` file format is FASTA with no line breaks in the sequence data.
-So, an unfasta file could look like this:
+For example:

     >id1 Sequence title 1
-    CGCACTGTGGCCCCCGAATCTATCTTTACGGC... indefinite length sequence containing any character except new line
+    CGCACTGTGGCCCCCGAATCTATCTTTACGGC... (indefinite length sequence terminated by newline)
     >id2 Sequence title 2
     SEQUENCE DATA ...
     ...

 As in FASTA, there can be an arbitrary number of sequences of arbitrary length.
-Contrary to FASTA, sequences are never broken across lines.
-This implies that every odd-numbered line starts with `>` and is a comment, and every even-numbered line contains sequence data.
+Contrary to FASTA, the sequence data cannot be broken across lines.
+Therefore every sequence is serialised in exactly two lines.
+Every odd-numbered line starts with `>` and is a header line, and every even-numbered line is a sequence line.

 The `uf` command (filter) converts a stream of FASTA to a stream of unfasta.
 It can also do the reverse, but see section [unfasta *is* FASTA](#unfasta-is-fasta).

+The header line must start with '>', immediately followed by a (locally unique) sequence identifier.

+The sequence line can contain any character except newline (which terminate it).
+However to be useful it should contain only characters defined by IUPAC here.  @@@HERE@@@  however to make sense.   except

 TODO
 * [ ] extend `uf` to convert also EMBL format data.